Blosc/python-caterva/doc/source/index.rst

     Getting Started
     ^^^^^^^^^^^^^^^

-    New to *cat4py*?
+    New to *caterva*?
 Check out the getting started guides.
-They contain an introduction to *cat4py'* main concepts and an installation tutorial.
+They contain an introduction to *caterva'* main concepts and an installation tutorial.

     +++